sourcegraph/handbook/content/departments/technical-success/ie/process/ce-implementation-handoff.md

 As a prerequisite to a handoff from CE to Implementation, please review the [Implementation Prerequisites](implementation-prerequisites.md).

 Much of the information needed by the Implementation team will come from the [Technical Design Document](https://docs.google.com/document/d/1vjETRXdUtLSTRrnMAuN6aEbR_Xx0qHacONrnI0zoPyc/edit#heading=h.y9pic5x93a9l) (TDD) written by the CE, along with the discovery questions documented in the Implementation Playbook which should provide a comprehensive understanding of project requirements.
-The TDD and Discovery questions should include all technical, infrastructure, project, and timline information necessary for the implementation to plan out the customer's deployment.
+The TDD and Discovery questions should include all technical, infrastructure, project, and timeline information necessary for the implementation to plan out the customer's deployment.
 In order to accomplish this, the [Implementation Project Manager](../tpm/index.md) should be pulled into conversations surrounding the customer deployment during the as the customer approaching contract closure.
 The [Implementation Engineer](index.md) should then be engaged following completion of the initial TDD and Discovery drafts.

 In the event the customer has different requirements for their production deployment from the trial outlined in the TDD, the production requirements should be documented in the TDD in a separate section.